harlow/authtoken/README.md

 # authtoken

-Used to extract the Authorization tokend from request headers.
+Extract the token from request Authorization headers.

 ```go
 // get token from Authorization header from *http.Request